Economic epidemiology

 Economic epidemiology is a field at the intersection of epidemiology and economics.
 Its premise is to incorporate incentives for healthy behavior and their attendant behavioral responses into an epidemiological context to better understand how diseases are transmitted.
 This framework should help improve policy responses to epidemic diseases by giving policymakers and health-care providers clear tools for thinking about how certain actions can influence the spread of disease transmission.

 The main context through which this field emerged was the idea of prevalence-dependence, or disinhibition, which suggests that individuals change their behavior as the prevalence of a disease changes.
-However, economic epidemiology also encompasses other ideas, including the role of externalities, global disease commons and how individuals’ incentives can influence the outcome and cost of health interventions.
+However, economic epidemiology also encompasses other ideas, including the role of externalities, global disease commons and how individuals' incentives can influence the outcome and cost of health interventions.

 Strategic epidemiology is a branch of economic epidemiology that adopts an explicitly game theoretic approach to analyzing the interplay between individual behavior and population wide disease dynamics.

 Prevalence-dependence

 The spread of an infectious disease is a population-level phenomenon, but decisions to prevent or treat a disease are typically made by individuals who may change their behavior over the course of an epidemic, especially if their perception of risk changes depending on the available information on the epidemics – their decisions will then have population-level consequences.
 For example, an individual may choose to have unsafe sex or a doctor may prescribe antibiotics to someone without a confirmed bacterial infection.
-In both cases, the choice may be rational from the individual’s point of view but undesirable from a societal perspective.
+In both cases, the choice may be rational from the individual's point of view but undesirable from a societal perspective.

-Limiting the spread of a disease at the population level requires changing individual behavior, which in turn depends on what information individuals have about the level of risk.
+Limiting the spread of disease at the population level requires changing individual behavior, which in turn depends on what information individuals have about the level of risk.
 When risk is low, people will tend to ignore it.
 However, if the risk of infection is higher, individuals are more likely to take preventive action.
 Moreover, the more transmissible the pathogen, the greater the incentive is to make personal investments for control.

 The converse is also true: if there is a lowered risk of disease, either through vaccination or because of lowered prevalence, individuals may increase their risk-taking behavior.
 This effect is analogous to the introduction of safety regulations, such as seatbelts in cars, which because they reduce the cost of an accident in terms of expected injury and death, could lead people to drive with less caution and the resulting injuries to nonoccupants and increased nonfatal crashes may offset some of the gains from the use of seatbelts.